 Does this mean SEO traffic doesn’t matter for GEO?

 Traffic itself doesn’t cause citations, but the authority signals that come with traffic (backlinks, brand mentions) do help.
 The key insight is that traffic alone is insufficient — you need technical GEO optimization too.
+Think of it this way: traffic is neither necessary nor sufficient for AI citations, but the practices that drive quality traffic (good content, technical excellence) overlap with GEO best practices.

 Should I stop tracking traffic for GEO pages?

 No. Track both traffic and AI citations separately.
 They measure different things.
 Some pages will be traffic drivers, others will be citation earners, and the best will be both.
+The goal is understanding which pages serve which purpose and optimizing accordingly.

 How do I measure AI citations?

 Manually test your target queries across ChatGPT, Perplexity, and Google AI Overview monthly.
 Note which pages get cited and for which queries.
 Tools for automated citation tracking are emerging but still early.
+For now, a structured manual process with a consistent query list produces the most reliable data.